Ali Zamani

 Ali Zamani (born 11 October 1980) is a film director and writer.
 He is the founder of Golden Dunes Dubai International Film Festival and AZ Filmz, a film, commercial and music video production company.

 Early life and education

 Zamani was raised in Gothenburg, Sweden.
-By the age of twelve, he had directed his first short film—a martial arts movie in which he also starred, with his mother serving as the cinematographer.

 During his teenage, Zamani participated in theater and drama classes.
 He pursued formal education in filmmaking, earning a Higher National Diploma (HND) in Video Production from Bournemouth University in 1999.
 He then obtained a Bachelor of Arts degree in Film, Video, Media, and Society from Northbrook College, Sussex, in 2002.
 While at Northbrook, one of his short films was selected for screening at the Duke of York's Cinema in Brighton.

 Zamani moved to the United States, where he earned a master’s degree in mass communication and Screenwriting from California State University, Northridge, in 2004.

 Career

 AZ Filmz

 While being a student at Northbrook College, Zamani founded AZ Filmz in 1998 and registered as an LLC in 2004.
 AZ Productions focuses on producing artistic, films and music videos.
 The company also supports emerging musicians by creating professional-grade music videos.